 March Artist – David Bowie (Part 1)

 This post is part of my Deep Dive Music Project.
 This month I’m listening to some music by David Bowie.
-Be sure to check out the David Bowie playlist I have on Spotify.
+Be sure to check out the David Bowie playlist I have on Deezer.
 This post has all my thoughts about the music I’ve listened to this month, and is broken up into two parts including this one.
 Click on the link below if you’d like to read the other sections.

 This month I’m diving into some of the albums of the late, great British singer-songwriter David Bowie.